cortexlabs/cortex/docs/deployments/predictor.md

 A Predictor is a Python class that describes how to initialize a model and use it to make a prediction.

-The lifecycle of a replica using a Predictor starts with instantiating an instance of the Predictor class defined in the implementation file.
+The lifecycle of a replica using a Predictor starts with instantiating an instance of the Predictor class defined in your implementation file.
 The constructor of the Predictor class is typically used to download and initialize the model.
 It receives the config object, which is an arbitrary dictionary defined in the API configuration (it can be used to pass in the path to the exported/pickled model, vocabularies, aggregates, etc).
 After successfully initializing an instance of the Predictor class, the replica is available to accept requests.
 Upon receiving a request, the replica calls the `predict()` function with the JSON payload.
-The `predict()` function is responsible for returning a prediction from a sample.
+The `predict()` function is responsible for returning a prediction or a batch of predictions.

 ## Implementation